itsmeale/datascience-boilerplate/{{ cookiecutter.project_name }}/README.md

 ```
 $ scripts/setup_env
 ```
-After installing you could access the virtual enviroment with `poetry shell`
+After installing you could access the virtual enviroment with `poetry shell` \
+Create a github repository and add the remote origin to do yout project version control.

 ## How to run
 ...